forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

   workon forseti-security
   ```

-### Getting the source code
+## Getting the source code

 Follow our
 [contributing guidelines](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/.github/CONTRIBUTING.md)
-to create a fork of the Forseti code, and learn how to submit a PR.
+to create a fork of the Forseti code, and learn how to submit a pull request (PR).

-### Installing build dependencies
+## Installing build dependencies

 Use the following command to install required build dependencies: